nuxt/docs/en/faq/deployment-aws-s3-cloudfront.md

 For step 3, we need to create a user that can:
   - Update the bucket contents
-  - Invalidate the cloudfront distribution (propigates changes to users faster)
+  - Invalidate the cloudfront distribution (propagates changes to users faster)

 [Create a programmatic user with this policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users_create.html):